Faculty & Staff Feedback Form

 Drake University’s policies and protocols regarding COVID-19 are focused on the health and safety of our students, faculty, staff, and the public with whom we interact.
 This guide is intended to assist employees with their safe return to campus.

-The University’s plans follow recommendations from the Centers for Disease Control and Prevention (CDC), Iowa Department of Public Health, and Polk County Health.
-Knowledge and understanding of the COVID-19 virus continue to evolve, as will our policies and plans.
-This website is the University’s central source of updates and information regarding COVID-19.
+The University continues to track and follow recommendations from the Centers for Disease Control and Prevention (CDC), Iowa Department of Public Health, and Polk County Health.
+Even at this stage of the pandemic, knowledge and understanding of the COVID-19 virus continues to evolve, as will our policies and plans.

 Employees who have concerns about returning to their work location due to a medical condition or those who wish to request a related ADA Reasonable Accommodation should contact HR at firstname.lastname@example.org.

 All employees are expected to fully comply with Drake polices, protocols, and guidelines.